DecodeAndCode/DecodeAndCode/README.md

 </div>

 ## 💫 About Me:
-🔭 Flutter Developer at DigitalPhora and ex-Visanka Technologies <br>🌱 On the Learning curve of deep concepts in flutter development <br>💬 Ask me about DSA, Problem Solving ,Mobile App development <br>⚡ It’s all  about 0’s and 1’s
+🔭 Full-Stack Developer <br>🌱 On the path of getting remote jobs through open source <br>💬 Ask me about Open Source, Remote Jobs <br>⚡ It’s all  about 0’s and 1’s

 ## 🌐 Socials: